Information for EU citizens and their families applying to the EU Settlement Scheme.

 Scan your document

-You must scan the photo page of your passport using the camera on your Android device.
-The full page must be inside the frame, including the two lines at the bottom of the page.
+Scan the photo page of your passport using the camera on your Android phone.
+The full page must be inside the frame, including the two lines of numbers at the bottom of the page.
 Make sure your phone camera is focused on the text on the page.

-The app will prompt you to adjust your Android device to make sure you capture your document effectively.
+The app will prompt you to adjust your Android phone to make sure you capture your document effectively.
 These prompts will appear in a text box at the top of your screen.

 Check your document’s information

-Remove any cases or covers from your document and Android device and make sure the volume is turned up.
+Remove any cases or covers from your document and Android phone and make sure the volume is turned up.

 Click the ‘check now’ button in the app when you are ready to start checking your document.

-Place the Android device on top of your document when the app tells you to ‘check your document’s information’.
+Place the Android phone on top of your document when the app tells you to ‘check your document’s information’.
 If the volume on your phone is turned up, you’ll hear a beep when your document has been recognised.

 If the app doesn’t recognise your document, the check will time out and the screen will say ‘information not found’.
 If this happens, you should slowly move your phone around the document until the app recognises it.

 If you’re using a passport and you continue to have problems, place the phone on the reverse cover or the photo page.

 If the app cannot read the chip in your passport or UK residence card

-If the EU Exit: ID Document Check app is not able to read the chip in your document, either due to a damaged chip or some other reason, we’ll ask you to send your passport to us for manual checking of your identity and nationality.
+If the app is not able to read the chip in your document, we’ll ask you to send your passport to us for manual checking of your identity and nationality.

 Scan your face

 The screen will flash as it scans your face.
-You should hold your device’s camera in front of your face until the scanning is complete.
+You should hold your phone’s camera in front of your face until the scanning is complete.

 You can skip this step and provide different evidence to prove your identity if flashing light may cause you difficulties.
 You can do this by going to the ‘Find out more’ menu and selecting ‘Skip this step’.